top of page

 Committed to Cat Welfare

-Our commitment is to provide high-quality care and support to meet the welfare goals of every cat in our care.
-We are a no-kill shelter.
+Our mission is to provide high-quality care and support to meet the welfare goals of every cat in our care.

 Ohio Alley Cat Rescue places a high priority on the well-being of every cat, offering personalized care to meet individual needs.
 We ensure the comfort and safety of every cat, providing reliable and compassionate care.